SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/combined-selections.md

 * If you choose to create a combined selection consisting of companies, all types of selection are available.
 * But if you choose to create a combined selection consisting of sales, projects, documents, follow-ups or products, only selections of the selected type are available.

 The two selections to be combined can be static or dynamic.
-And once you have created a combined selection, you can choose to turn it into a static selection.
+After creating a combined selection, you can choose to turn it into a static selection.

 ## How are the two selections combined?